nju-websoft/JAPE/README.md

 # JAPE
-Source code and datasets of ISWC2017 paper "cross-lingual entity alignment via joint attribute-preserving embedding".
+Source code and datasets of ISWC2017 paper "cross-lingual entity alignment via joint attribute-preserving embedding", a.k.a.
+JAPE.

 ## Code